aidanmann97/Java-Distance-Between-Coordinates/README.md

 # Java-Distance-Between-Coordinates
-Calculates the distance between 2 points on a coordinate plane
+Calculates the distance between 2 points on a coordinate plane.

 # What I Learned
 Math class